-- 1. Major APA ethics violation as determined by the clinical faculty; - Commission of felonious or other significant illegal activity; - 3.
-Significant psychopathology resulting in impaired performance in clinical training or practice, as judged by the clinical faculty; - 4.
-Interpersonal dysfunction or clinical skill deficit resulting in impaired performance in clinical training or practice as judged by the clinical faculty; - 5.
-Significant substance abuse resulting in impaired performance in clinical training

-- or practice as judged by the clinical faculty; - 6.
+- 1. Major APA ethics violation as determined by the clinical faculty. - 2.
+Commission of felonious or other significant illegal activity. - 3.
+Significant psychopathology resulting in impaired performance in clinical training or practice, as judged by the clinical faculty. - 4.
+Interpersonal dysfunction or clinical skill deficit resulting in impaired performance in clinical training or practice as judged by the clinical faculty. - 5.
+Significant substance abuse resulting in impaired performance in clinical training or practice as judged by the clinical faculty. - 6.
 Other significant problematic situation and/or condition resulting in impaired performance in clinical training or practice as judged by the clinical faculty.

-E. Policy on outside employment
+F. Policy on outside employment

 The clinical program is intended and designed to be full time.
-Successful completion of the program in a timely manner requires a full time effort.
-Regular employment responsibilities outside the scope of the clinical program (i.e., activities that are not clinical placements, TA's, or RA's, and have not been arranged or approved by the clinical faculty) are likely to interfere significantly with students' development of knowledge and skills.
-In addition, outside activities that involve work related to clinical psychology, but that fall outside of the program's supervision, may be inconsistent with the program's goals for clinical training, and may create liability risks for the program.
+Successful completion of the program in a timely manner requires a full-time effort.
+Regular employment responsibilities outside the scope of the clinical program (i.e., activities that are not clinical placements, TAs, or RAs, and have not been arranged or approved by the clinical faculty) are problematic in several ways: they may interfere significantly with students' development of requisite knowledge and skills.
+In addition, unsanctioned training activities are not counted toward hours for internship or licensure.
+Professional liability insurance does not cover these activities.
+Work outside of program-approved activities may also violate University or state regulations.
 For these reasons, the clinical program has developed the following policy on paid or volunteer activity outside the program: